Thin Matter

 words take courage

-and crumple it up like an old paper bag
+and crumple it up like an old

 down in the river below